AntonBryansky/SCM/README.md

 Calculate guided wave dispersion curves for orthotropic (anisotropic) laminates.

 ## Description
-The main description will be uploaded later.
 The MATLAB-based script for calculation of dispersion curves for composite plates as the case of multilayer orthotropic media using (Pseudo-)Spectral Collocation Method.

 ## Files

-`SCM_SL.m` - Spectral Collocation Method for a single-layer case
+`SCM_SL.m` - Spectral Collocation Method script for a single-layer case

-`SCM_ML_HCS` - Spectral Collocation MEthod for a multilayer case (honeycomb sandwich composite)
+`SCM_ML_HCS` - Spectral Collocation Method script for a multilayer case (example for honeycomb sandwich composite)

 `chebdiff.m` - function for creation of the Chebyshev differentiation matrices